ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

   targetCPUUtilizationPercentage: 50
 ```

-## Testing the payment application with Load testing tools

 Now that the complete application setup is ready, we can interact with the Flask app at `easypay.ctgkube.com`.

 ![payment-app-kubernetes](img/payment-app-kubernetes.png)